-The following actions will be taken when the trigger condition is identified by the District Engineer.
-These actions may also be taken by District Trustees at any time it is felt that conditions affecting the levees warrant such action.
+The following actions will be taken when the trigger condition is identified by District Trustees, or District Engineer.
+These actions may also be taken by the District at any time it is felt that conditions affecting the levees warrant such action.

-ACTION TRIGGER CONDITION Alert the District Board of Trustees and staff Issue Delegation of Authority letter appointing District Incident Commander Potential threat to levee integrity, Forecast prediction of BEN reaching Monitor Stage at 12.0' and VNI at 8.55' Activate District staff and initiate periodic focused levee inspections BEN at Monitor Stage 12.0' Initiate 24-hour continuous levee patrols BEN at Flood Stage 17.0' or VNI at 9.05' Contact Thornton Fire District, San Joaquin Sheriff Department, and San Joaquin County OES Potential threat to levee integrity Contact the State-Federal Flood Operations Center Identified problem on levee
+ACTION TRIGGER CONDITION Alert the District Board of Trustees and staff Issue Delegation of Authority letter appointing District Incident Commander Potential threat to levee integrity or VNI forecasted to reach 8.55', 1.5 feet below 100-year flood elevation (NAVD 88) Activate District staff and initiate periodic focused levee inspections VNI forecasted to reach 8.55' Initiate 24-hour continuous levee patrols VNI forecasted to reach 9.05', 1.0 feet below 100-year flood elevation (NAVD 88) t Contact Woodbridge Fire District, San Joaquin Sheriff Department, and San Joaquin County OES Potential threat to levee integrity Contact the State-Federal Flood Operations Center Identified problem on levee